-- Injury typically occurs not because of overuse but under-training .
+- Injuries typically occur, not because of overuse but under-training .
 The body was inadequately prepared for the sport.
-If you train smart your body can handle a lot of load.
+If you train smart and hard your body can handle a lot of load.

 - The line between performance gains and pain can be wafer thin.
-If you are truly pushing limits, pain will be a part of the process.
+If you are pushing limits, pain will be a part of the process.
 It is how smartly you deal with the inevitable that separates those who play continuously with those that end up on the sideline.
+Think of Ramy Ashour returning from injury vs tennis’ Roger Federer.
+Night and day in their ability to return and sustain a high level.

 The research on squash specific injuries is limited, so I have extrapolated the research from other sports.
 Our current understanding of why injuries occur are as follows (ordered most to least important).

-- Poor preparation for the given amount of exercise.
+- Poor preparation for the given amount of load.

 - A spike in exercise.